yasingole/Dev-Ops-Project/README.md

     - This route table directs traffic within the VPC.
 In our case, the Public Route sends traffic destined for the internet to the Internet Gateway.
 - Elastic IP (Conditional)
     - Elastic IPs provide consistent public IP addresses for resources like NAT Gateways, ensuring reliable connectivity with external networks.
     - Here we have a conditional argument with the count.
 The conditional expression ensures that the code will create multiple Elastic IPs (one for each public subnet) if the environment is "Production", and only a single Elastic IP if it's not.
-This helps save costs in the Dev and Staginging environment productions.
+This helps save costs in the Dev and Staging environment productions.
 - NAT Gateway
     - The NAT Gateway allows private instances in the VPC's private subnets to access the internet while remaining secure.
 In our case our webapp will be sitting in the private subnets.
     - There is another conditional argument with the count.
 When the environment is set to "Production", the count is set to the number of public subnets, resulting in multiple NAT Gateways, each associated with an Elastic IP and a distinct public subnet.
 Conversely, for non-production environments, a single NAT Gateway is created.
-This again to help save costs in the Dev and Staginging environment productions.
+This again to help save costs in the Dev and Staging environment productions.
 - Private Route Table and Route
     - This route table is used by private subnets to direct outbound traffic through the NAT Gateway, ensuring secure internet access for our webapp.
 - Public Route Table Association and Private Route Table Association